deepgram/web-next/content/blog/posts/title-tbc-improve-conversational-ai-prompts-to-reduce-retry-rates/index.md

 ## Set Up Live Transcription

 Add the following code to `index.html` to set up live transcription in your browser.
-For a detailed explanation on how this works, check out our [blog post on browser live transcription](https://blog.deepgram.com/live-transcription-mic-browser/).
+For a detailed explanation of how this works, check out our [blog post on browser live transcription](https://blog.deepgram.com/live-transcription-mic-browser/).

 ```html
 <html>